Whadup/EquationLearning/docs/index.md

 Training such a machine learning system usually requires the use of logged user interactions with the search engine: When a user had the following query, the system offered a set of possible results and the user interacted with a number of them.
 However, we do not have a running system; we suffer from the well-known cold-start problem.
 All we have is a collection of documents, each document containing a number of equations.
 We propose a number of different training tasks for training a model without logged user interactions.

 We assemble an evaluation data set, where we hand-label a small number of equations and assign them to groups based on domain knowledge.
 A successful system should judge the similarities within those groups as high and between groups as low.
 Note that these gold-labels are not used during training.

+## The Dataset

+We have downloaded ~25,000 publications that provide not only a pdf file, but also the LaTex sources used to generate the pdf.
+From these sources we extracted maths environments.
+Of these snippets, were able to compile more than 660,000 equations; the major cause for failed compilation being more compicated user-defined LaTex macros.

+​    arxiv/

+​       1711.11486v1/

+​            abstract.tex

+​            keywords.tex

+​            1.png

+​            1.tex